DannyvanHolten/wp-growl-notifications/README.md

 ## Getting involved

 Want to get involved and improve WP Growl?
 Fork this repo and whenever you have something just make a pull request.
-After review we might add it to this repo.
+After review we might add it to the [WP Growl GitHub Repository.]https://github.com/DannyvanHolten/wp-growl

 We know there's probably still a couple of plug-ins not compatible with WP Growl.
 And we would love to hear so if that's the case.